kellyelton/docs.exceptionless.com/contents/upgrading.md

 ##### Advanced
 The following changes affect a very small portion of users.

-1. Renamed Enrichments to Plugins.
-This means the following changes will need to be made if you were using enrichments.
+Renamed Enrichments to Plugins.
+The following changes will need to be made if you were using enrichments:

   1. `IEventEnrichment` has been renamed to `IEventPlugin`.
   2. `IEventPlugin.Enrich(context, event)` signature has been changed to `IEventPlugin.Run(context)`.
 The event has been moved to the context.
   3. `client.Configuration.AddEnrichment<IEventEnrichment>();` has been renamed to `client.Configuration.AddPlugin<IEventPlugin>();`.